-Since the traditional method for communication between scuba divers is with hand gestures, instructing robot using hand gestures offers more intuitiveness and flexibility than using fiducial markers.
-Additionally, it relieves the divers of the task of carrying a set of markers, which if lost, would put the mission in peril.
-There exists a number of robust hand gesture based HRI frameworks \cite{coronado2017gesture, chen2015hand,wolf2013gesture, waldherr2000gesture} for terrestrial robots.
-In addition, recent visual hand gesture recognition techniques \cite{molchanov2015hand,neverova2014multi,nagi2011max} based on convolutional neural networks have been shown to be highly accurate and robust to noise and visual distortions.
+Since the traditional method for communication between scuba divers is with hand gestures, similarly instructing robots is more intuitive and flexible than using fiducial markers.
+Additionally, it relieves the divers of the task of carrying a set of markers, which, if lost, would put the mission in peril.
+There exists a number of hand gesture-based HRI frameworks \cite{coronado2017gesture, chen2015hand,wolf2013gesture, waldherr2000gesture} for terrestrial robots.
+In addition, recent visual hand gesture recognition techniques \cite{molchanov2015hand, neverova2014multi,nagi2011max} based on convolutional neural networks have been shown to be highly accurate and robust to noise and visual distortions \cite{fabbri2018enhancing}.
 A number of such visual recognition and tracking techniques have been successfully used for underwater tracking \cite{shkurti2017underwater} and have proven to be more robust than other purely feature-based methods (\emph{e.g.}, \cite{islam2017mixed}).
 However, feasibility of these models for hand gesture based diver-robot communication has not been explored in-depth yet.